thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - [rxi](https://github.com/rxi): makes really useful and varied libraries, mostly in C and Lua. developer of lite, json.lua, microui, fe and many, many others.
 I am aware that this is a user, not a code repository.

+<h2 id="gamedev">game development</h2>

+- [Coding Math](https://www.youtube.com/@codingmath): a series of videos on various math topics related to and useful for game development, ranging from physics, to tweening, to a bit of UI. says "ongoing", but the last video released 7 years ago.

+- [Game Physics Cookbook](https://gamephysicscookbook.com/): a guide on the algebra and math behind physics engines.
+I don't like it a lot because it's written like if it was a highschool class, but it's nice regardless.

 <h2 id="imgui">immediate gui</h2>

 there aren't as many resources about it as I'd like there to be